What are tasks?

 A user who has been assigned a task has the ability to record multiple activities they've carried out in order to complete that task.
-These activities can be on or span several days with no limits to the number of activities recorded.
+These activities can be on or span several days with no limits to the number of activities recorded, allowing them to keep track of what they are doing on a specific task.

-If the task's category has outcomes that need to be recorded, this information will also be collected at the completion of the task.
+If the task has outcomes that need to be recorded, this information will also be collected when the task is completed.

 Within the tasks section, depending on your permissions, you may be able to: